lociii/homeassistant-config/README.md

 This is a custom component to allow control of Amazon Alexa devices in Home Assistant using the unofficial Alexa API.

-### zigbee2mqtt Networkmap
+### zha_map Zigbee network map

-Custom Component for Homeassistant to show zigbee2mqtt Networkmap
+Custom Component for Homeassistant to show a map of my zigbee network.

 ## Infrastructure